-- 19. Services or supplies received after coverage for you or a covered dependent ends. - 20.
+- 18. Services or supplies received during an inpatient stay which began before you or your dependent(s) became covered under the Plan to the extent permitted by law. - 19.
+Services or supplies received after coverage for you or a covered dependent ends. - 20.
 Services or devices or substances which are Experimental or Investigational in nature. - 21.
 Expenses not incurred for treatment of an injury or sickness, except as specified in this booklet for preventive and wellness care (e.g., pre-employment physicals and work-related/travel immunizations). - 22.
 Services or supplies provided without charge or where there would be no charge in the absence of medical coverage. - 23.
 Dental care except those services or supplies shown under "Dental Coverage". - 24.
 Orthodontic appliances and services including braces. - 25.
 Except as otherwise provided under the Plan or as required by law, nutritional or other services for dietary control, weight reduction or treatment of obesity. - 26.
 Rest home or nursing home care that is custodial in nature. - 27.
 Custodial care. - 28.
 Private duty nursing. - 29.
 Private room charges in excess of the rate for a standard semi-private room. - 30.
 Non-durable medical equipment and supplies.
 Most medical supplies of an expendable, non-reusable nature, such as incontinent pads, ace bandages, or elastic stockings are considered non-durable and are not covered items. - 31.
 Conditions caused by atomic explosion or non-therapeutic release of nuclear energy. - 32.
 Any confinement, treatment, service or supply not recommended by a Physician. - 33.
-Recreational, educational, vocational, art, dance, yoga, voice or music therapy. - 34.
+Recreational, educational, vocational, art, dance, yoga, voice therapy (unless used to treat a diagnosis of gender dysphoria) or music therapy. - 34.
 Chelation therapy and orthomolecular treatment. - 35.
 Reversal or attempted reversal of sterilization. - 36.
 Exercise equipment. - 37.
 Weekend Hospital admissions, except for an Emergency. - 38.
 Expenses incurred in connection with the donation of an internal body organ (except as provided in the Transplantation Donor Benefit provision). - 39.
 Treatment for non-medical disorders, including services that are primarily oriented towards treating a social, developmental, learning disability or mental impairment, except as otherwise specifically covered under the Plan. - 40.
 Recreational, educational or sleep therapy, including any related diagnostic testing, except as provided as part of an otherwise covered inpatient hospitalization. - 41.
 Any service or supply provided or received primarily for religious, personal or philosophical reasons, beliefs or requirements. - 42.
 Any service or supply for, or relating to, full body scans or similar services or supplies. - 43.
 Massage therapy. - 44.
 Counseling, assessment or psychological testing ordered by or for use in a court of law, unless determined to be Medically Necessary. - 45.
 Professional training. - 46.
 Charges for services that are not received, such as broken or missed appointments. - 47.
 Treatment that does not meet the national standards by mental health, alcohol and drug treatment professionals. - 48.
 Supervision of patient discharge team. - 49.
 Administrative psychiatric services. - 50.
 Recheck chart review. - 51.
-L-Tryptophan and vitamins, except thiamine injections on admissions for alcoholism or with a diagnosis or nutritional deficiency. - 52.
-Megavitamin orthomolecular therapy. - 53.
-Transcendental meditation. - 54.
-Rolfing. - 55.
-Z therapy.
+L-Tryptophan and vitamins, except thiamine injections on admissions for alcoholism or with a diagnosis or nutritional deficiency.